Suggest a Songfact / Artistfact

-This is a reworked version Robert Johnson's Blues classic.
-Prolific in the 1930s, Johnson was one of Keith Richard's inspirations.
+This is a reworked version Robert Johnson's blues classic.
+Prolific in the 1930s, Johnson was one of Keith Richards' inspirations.

-The Stones recorded this with more of a Country feel than the original Blues version, which was more dreary and depressing.
+The Stones recorded this with more of a country feel than the original blues version, which was more dreary and depressing.

-'Love in Vain.
-Love in Vain was such a beautiful song.
+'Love in Vain' was such a beautiful song.
 Mick and I both loved it, and at the time I was working and playing around with Gram Parsons, and I started searching around for a different way to present it, because if we were going to record it there was no point in trying to copy the Robert Johnson style or ways and styles.
 We took it a little bit more country, a little bit more formalized, and Mick felt comfortable with that."

 Mick Jagger: "We changed the arrangement quite a lot from Robert Johnson's.
 We put in extra chords that aren't there on the Robert Johnson version.
 Made it more country.
 And that's another strange song, because it's very poignant.
-Robert Johnson was a wonderful lyric writer, and his songs are quite often about love, but they're desolate." (thanks, Bertrand - Paris, France, for above 2)
+Robert Johnson was a wonderful lyric writer, and his songs are quite often about love, but they're desolate."

 With Brian Jones unavailable due to drug problems, Ry Cooder was brought in to play mandolin.